graciousagency/magento-robin-integration/readme.md

 __Make sure you have your Robin API key and API secret.
 If you don't have the API secret, [You can request it here][request-api-key-secret].
 You can also ask the Robin people what your API key is if you don't know where to find it.__

 ### Installation

 - Clone or download this git repo
 - If you downloaded the repo, unpack it
 - Log in to your magento backend
 - Go to System -> Tools -> Backups and click on `System Backup`, this might take a while.
 Sit back, relax en let Magento do the heavy lifting.
 - Go to System -> Tools -> Compilation and disable compilation if it's enabled.
 - Go to System -> Cache Management and enable Configuration

+From here you can make a choice, if you want to install the package though Magento Connect proceed, if not skip the next steps and follow the steps under __manual  installation__

 - Go to System -> Magento Connect -> Magento Connect Manager and log in with your admin credentials
 - Under the field `Direct package file upload` click `Choose file` and browse to the location where you downloaded/cloned this repo and go to `package/0.0.1 alpha` and select the file `Robinhq_Hooks-0.0.1.tgz`
 - Click `Upload` to start the installation process
 - After the installation is completed go back to the admin page

+####Manual installation

+- Connect to your hosting through FTP and browse to your Mageno root directory.
+- On your local machine, go to the location where you have downloaded the module.
+- Upload the folders `app` and `design` to the root directory of your Magento installation.
+- When your FTP client asks you to override or combine existing folders, choose __combine__!
+Otherwise your entire Magento installation will be overwritten!

+### What's installed?

+The module gets installed inside the `app/code/community/Robinhq/Hooks` folder and the package settings file is located inside `app/etc/modules/Robin_Hooks.xml`.
+The admin design files are: `design/adminhtml/default/default/layout/Hooks.xml` and `design/adminhtml/default/default/template/hooks/hooksbackend.phtml`

 ### What's next